pcraig-madisoncollege-projects/MinecraftJSONGenerator/DesignDocuments/userStories.md

 As &lt;user type(s)&gt;, I want to/to be able to &lt;action or feature&gt; so that &lt;reason or purpose except when redundant&gt;.

+* - Indicates a required feature for Minimum Viable Product (MVP)

-### Generate Tellraw Command
+### *Generate Tellraw Command

 As any user, I want to generate a tellraw command so that I can display formatted messages in the chat.

+### *Generate Title Command

+As any user, I want to generate a title command so that I can display formatted messages in the middle of players' screens.

-### Generate Sign Setblock Command
+### *Generate Sign Give Command

-As any user, I want to generate a setblock command so that I can place a standing or wall sign with custom formatted text.
+As any user, I want to generate a give command so that I can place a sign with custom formatted text.

-### Generate Give Book Command
+### *Generate Give Book Command

 As any user, I want to generate a give command so that I can get a written book item in-game that contains formatted text.

-### Generate Give Named Item Command
+### *Generate Give Named Item Command

 As any user, I want to generate a give command so that I can get an item that has a custom formatted name.